reidmorrison/semantic_logger/docs/api.md

 #### Note

 `silence` does not affect any loggers which have had their log level set explicitly.
-I.e. That do not rely on the global default level
+I.e. That do not rely on the global default level.

 ### Debug logging as Trace

-Some third party gems log a large amount of information at debug since they do not use Semantic Logger and do not have access to the `:trace` level for logging.
+Some third party gems log a large amount of information at debug level since they do not use Semantic Logger and do not have access to the `:trace` level for logging.

 To map the `:debug` logging calls for these existing libraries to `:trace`, replace its logger with an instance of `DebugAsTraceLogger::SemanticLogger`